SanderNagtegaal/SanderNagtegaal/README.md

-Hi, I’m @SanderNagtegaal
-I’m learning to become a full stack web developer and make developing my main job.
+Hi, I’m @SanderNagtegaal.
+I’m learning to become a full stack web developer.
 Also interested in building algorithms for trading purposes.

 <!---